imanlotfimahyari/State-Sharing-p4-python/pubsub/pubsub_embedded_controller/README.md

    mininet> xterm hx
    ```
    Where `x` is one of the `(1, 2 and 3)`, you should have 8 terminals by now.
-   Start another NF by running `./pubsub_NF.py --n 3` inside this terminal.
+   Start another VNF by running `./pubsub_NF.py --n 3` inside this terminal.
-   You will see the same procedure for this NF too.
+   You will see the same procedure for this VNF too.
 But after starting to
    PUBLISH on its variable,it starts to ask for the id of the some other variables,
    and eventually subscribing on them in the switches.
 You will see that this
-   NF is receiving the other NF publishes for the variables it requested.
+   NF is receiving the other VNF publishes for the variables it requested.

 9. In another terminal outside the Mininet(a regular terminal of the
    system) run this command: